PLEASE VOTE ! Your voice needs to be heard. Click here for digital brochure.

 Scenario 3: Keep Halsted as a middle school

-Implement identified capital projects at Merriam, Halsted (including option 2), and the High School.
+Implement identified capital projects at Merriam, Halsted (including new core facilities), and the High School.
 Estimated Cost: $37,587,700

-INDIVIDUAL PROJECT COST ESTIMATES -- projections in thousands
+ESTIMATED COSTS OF INDIVIDUAL PROJECTS -- projections in thousands

 Merriam Avenue School ($4,611)